phax/phase4-hredelivery-standalone/README.md

 The resulting Spring Boot application is afterwards available as `target/phase4-peppol-standalone-x.y.z.jar` (`x.y.z` is the version number).

-An example Docker file is also present - see `docker-build.cmd` and `docker-run.cmd` for details.

 ## Configuration

 The main configuration is done via the file `src/main/resources/application.properties`.